Wall decor: things you should know about paint

 - Shiny: reflects light

 The choice of finish generally depends on the surface to be painted (new, used, imperfect, etc.) and on the room (whether or not it sees a lot of traffic).
-Nowadays, water-based paint products, namely latex paint, emit much fewer toxic chemicals and volatile organic compounds (VOC) that are harmful for the health of the house’s occupants and that of the person who is applying the paint.
+Nowadays, water-based paint products, namely latex paint, emit much fewer toxic chemicals and volatile organic compounds (VOC) that are harmful to the health of the house’s occupants and that of the person who is applying the paint.

 You will even find recycled paint!
 However, certain paints emit more chemicals than others, especially solvent-based paints.
 Therefore, they should not be used in bedrooms.
 Additionally, surfaces that are hard to reach, such as the ceiling or corners, can make the application process more complicated.